 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection checked whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-This inspection took place on 03 November 2015 and was unannounced.
-The inspection was carried out by one inspector.
+This inspection took place on 17 November 2015 and was unannounced.